The Authenticity Gap in Human Evaluation: Improving the Standard Protocol

 By making some minor changes, the OAA-based standard evaluation protocol can be improved to a point where it can adequately capture human preferences in \textit{some} NLG tasks and settings:

 \begin{enumerate}[leftmargin=*]

 \item Continuous scales should be used instead of Likert scales to avoid ordinal-cardinal conflation and potentially biased estimation.
-This need was pointed out even in early shared tasks for NLG \citep{gatt2009introducing}.

 \item To satisfy extremum equivalence (\S\ref{sec:limitations}, Remark 4), both maximal- and minimal-utility references should be provided, effectively forcing all annotators' utility functions to share endpoints.
-This can only be done when the space of ideal outcomes for a given input is small and well-defined (e.g., machine translation, extractive summarization, etc.).
-Doing so can manipulate agents' utility functions, which may be desired when evaluating w.r.t.\ a particular attribute such as fluency, but may not be desired when trying to capture true human preferences.
-If extremum equivalence cannot be enforced, only one annotator should be used for all ratings, though this risks yielding conclusions that are unrepresentative of the population at large.
+This can only be done when the space of ideal outcomes for a given input is small and well-defined (e.g., machine translation).

-\item To satisfy lottery independence, there should be no $-\infty$ utility outcomes that can make an NLG system unusable (e.g., because any potential $-\infty$ utility outcome has been filtered out or because the system is only used by a limited set of users whose utility functions are bounded).
+\item To satisfy lottery independence, there should be no outcome that can make an NLG system unusable (e.g., because the system is only used by a limited set of users whose utility is bounded).

-\end{enumerate} The WMT competition for machine translation -- which has experimented with many evaluation schemes over the years -- has had, since 2017, a protocol that follows many of these suggestions \citep{bojar2017findings,specia2021findings}.
-It uses continuous scales, provides positive (i.e., maximum-utility) references, and the agent population comprises only translators hired for the competition, meaning lottery independence is safe to assume.
-These changes were driven by empirical evidence (e.g., higher inter-annotator agreement) instead of the theoretical arguments that motivated our suggestions, suggesting that the theoretical problems we identified indeed have practical consequences.
-WMT does not provide negative (i.e., minimal-utility) references, however, so there remains room for improvement.

-Still, this theoretically sounder protocol cannot be applied for all NLG tasks and settings.
-Maximal- and minimal-utility references are not available in open-ended tasks where there is no singular notion of correctness or where maximal-utility outcomes can be very diverse (e.g., story generation, chitchat dialogue, etc.).
-Moreover, the assumption of lottery independence is likely be violated in the real-world; for example, consumers of a chatbot may find it completely unusable if it produces any offensive content.
-Such tasks and settings demand an entirely new evaluation protocol, which we propose in (\S\ref{sec:overcoming}).
+\end{enumerate} The WMT competition for machine translation---which has experimented with many evaluation schemes---has had, since 2017, a protocol that follows many of these suggestions \citep{bojar2017findings,specia2021findings}.
+It uses continuous scales, provides maximum-utility references, and hires translators, meaning lottery independence is safe to assume.
+Still, this improved protocol cannot be applied to open-ended tasks where there is no singular notion of correctness, tasks where maximal-utility outcomes can be diverse (e.g., story generation), or when lottery independence is likely to be violated in the real-world (e.g., offensive chatbots).
+Such tasks and settings demand an entirely new evaluation protocol (\S\ref{sec:overcoming}).